brianhcruz/brianhcruz.github.io/index.md

 ---
 ### [Food Accessibility, Race, and Income in Baltimore City](food_maps/index.md)

-This map assessed access to healthy foods based on density of various food resources at the neighborhood level.
+Assessing access to healthy foods based on the density of various food resources at the neighborhood level

 [<img src="food_maps/food&race.jpg">](food_maps/index.md)